eliasventre/cardamom/README.md

 # CARDAMOM

 CARDAMOM is an executable Gene Regulatory Network (GRN) inference method, adapted for time-course scRNA-seq datasets.
 The algorithm consists in fitting the parameters of a mechanistic model of gene expression: the simulation of the model, once calibrated, allows to reproduce the dataset used for the inference.
-The method has been introduced in [1].
-It has been benchmarked among other GRN inference tools and applied on a real dataset in [2].
+The inference method has been introduced in [1].
+It has been benchmarked among other GRN inference tools and applied to a real dataset in [2].
+The simulation part is based on the [Harissa](https://github.com/ulysseherbach/harissa) package.

 # Dependencies

-The package CARDAMOM depends on the standard scientific libraries `numpy` and `scipy`.
-It also depends on the library `numba` which accelerates the inference method as well as the simulations.
-The package `harissa` is used for the function `simulate_data`.
+The package depends on standard scientific libraries `numpy` and `scipy`.
+It also depends on `numba` which accelerates the inference method as well as the simulations from `harissa`.
 The package `alive_progress` is used to show the progression of `simulate_data`.
 Finally, the package `umap-learn` and `matplotlib` are used for the function `visualize_data`.

 They can be installed using pip: